cincuranet/blog/_posts/2016-03-05-233553-pushing-the-limits-of-state-machines-in-csharp-compiler-or-actually-not.md

 So I searched a little and found [Peter Ritchie's blog post][1] where he was actually trying to do the same Though he used `await` statements.
 But the backing state machine shares the structure with what `yield` produces.
 Read the post if you're interested in details.

 Because somebody already did the work of trying to push it to the limit, I decided I'll stop here.
 Frankly I should have searched first to save myself few minutes of time it took to generate the 60+GB file.
-That's how I roll. :)
+But that's how I roll. :)

 The good news is, the `int` used for the state machine is not an issue at all.
 You'll hit other limits way sooner.
-And honestly having more than, say, 1000 `await`s or `yield`s seems to be like a pretty bad code anyway in real world.
+And honestly having more than, say, 100 `await`s or `yield`s seems to be like a pretty bad code anyway in real world.

 [1]: http://blogs.msmvps.com/peterritchie/2012/01/19/c-async-limits-oh-my/